 While your company may have a general workplace wellness program, what about a specific workplace nutrition program?
 A Registered Dietitian specializing in corporate health and wellness can help identify opportunities to improve the work environment including:

 - Tasty, fun, and healthy menu options for meetings and events

 - Productivity consulting

-- Workplace diet and lifestyle initiatives such as nutrition challenges, simple healthy recipe shares and more that promote a healthy lifestyl
+- Workplace diet and lifestyle initiatives such as nutrition challenges, simple healthy recipe shares, and more promote a healthy lifestyle

 At Health Stand Nutrition, we provide a variety of employee nutrition services that can be accessed online from any location at flexible times:

 - Dietitian taught and supported Online Nutrition Course: Pursuit of Healthiness to help your employees improve health, rock meal planning and move towards their personal best weight (still eating the foods they love).

 - Virtual Dietitian Nutrition Counselling for preventative health, productivity and help for medical issues

 - Free Weekly Sound Bites Newsletter for the latest nutrition tips, articles, videos and recipes by the Dietitians on our team

 3. Optimize Your Benefits Plan for the Best Credible Nutrition Services